PROVIDING ARTS EDUCATION SERVICES TO NYC SCHOOLS

 Teaching Living Cultures (TLC) is a PreK-12 arts education program that immerses students in the music, dance, theater, visual arts, and the moving image of the African Diaspora.
-TLC is unique in its focus on strengthening students’ critical thinking skills and academic performance while strengthening students’ confidence and creativity.
+TLC’s unique focus strengthens students’ critical thinking skills, academic performance, as well as student confidence and creativity.

-Each year, CCCADI partners with schools throughout the five boroughs to create culturally diverse arts curricula tailored to particular needs, such as culturally-responsive learning, art skills development, and extended-day experiences.
-Our highly experienced roster of professional teaching artists make CCCADI one of the expert arts providers to New York City schools for effective learning in African, and African Diaspora-based art forms.
-In addition to assisting learning through impacting literacy, school attendance, and overall academic achievement our objectives are to work with public, independent, and homeschool populations in order to:
+Each year, CCCADI partners with schools throughout the five boroughs to create culturally diverse arts curricula tailored as culturally-responsive learning, and art skills development.
+Our highly experienced roster of professional teaching artists makes CCCADI one of the expert arts providers to New York City schools for effective learning in African and African Diaspora-based art forms.
+We work with public, independent, and homeschool populations to:

 Develop greater interest in the arts and a greater appreciation of students’ own cultures

 Build leadership and confidence towards college, careers, and community engagement

-Empower educators with innovative and stimulating teaching curriculum
+Empower educators with the innovative, culturally relevant and stimulating teaching curriculum

 Encourage students to attend cultural events with their parents, guardians, and families

 Develop future patrons of the arts, especially towards support of arts organizations of color

 Workshops and extended residency programs range from individual classroom-based activities to group performances, or gallery exhibition experiences.
-TLC workshops develop performance, language, visual, and digital media skills, contextualizing the students’ classroom experience into a broader history that incorporates vibrant cultures from our diverse global community.
-Placing special emphasis on hands-on interaction between students and master artists, workshop activities focus on providing a comprehensive understanding of the cultural arts expressions of a number of different African Diaspora communities.
+TLC workshops develop performance, language, visual, and/or digital media skills, contextualizing the students’ classroom experience into a broader history that incorporates vibrant cultures from our diverse global community.
+Placing special emphasis on hands-on interaction between students and master artists, workshop activities focus on providing a comprehensive understanding of the cultural arts expressions of a number of different Diaspora communities.